Home » Drawing Tutorials » Misc » How to Draw a Minigun

 4. Illustrate the mechanisms and rear handle.

-5. Refine the drawing and remove the guidelines.
+5. Refine the sketch and remove the guidelines.

 Today’s lesson guided you through the process of drawing a minigun, breaking down its complex structure into manageable steps.